 If you're keen to check out London's excellent music scene but you're traveling on a tight budget, don't fret.
 There are tons of great venues across the city that offer free gigs, recitals, and scheduled performances.
-Read on for our pick of the best.

 St. James's Piccadilly

 Kings Place opened in October 2008 and sits under the offices of the Guardian newspaper.
-The ground floor has an art gallery dedicated to sculpture next to the main entrance plus cafes, restaurants, and a waterside terrace.
+The ground floor features an art gallery dedicated to sculpture next to the main entrance plus cafes, restaurants, and a waterside terrace.
 It's not a view you expect in King's Cross—canal barges moored in Battlebridge Basin.
 And there are regular free events.

 Union Chapel is one of the best places to see live music in London.
-Check out the venue's Daylight Music series to see free 'mini gigs' every Saturday afternoon throughout the year.Continue to 9 of 11 below.
+Check out the venue's Daylight Music series to see pay-what-you-can 'mini gigs' throughout the year.

 Rough Trade East near Spitalfields Market is a hipster music store and record label that hosts regular free live gigs by established and up and coming artists.
 Many bands and performers play here when promoting new work so you'll often find them signing records or taking part in Q&As.
 Keep an eye out online for upcoming gigs to apply for tickets.

 Trafalgar Square provides a stage for cultural, educational, artistic and sporting events, ceremonies, and festivals.
 Most events are open to everyone.
-Check the Events in Trafalgar Square.

 Covent Garden Market